 Dr. Valerie J. Mikles is a PhD astronomer who defected from academia to work on weather satellites for NOAA.
 While developing her sci-fi novels, she wrote and produced a series of comedic films about asexuals surviving the hypersexual world, inspired by her own journey.
-She’s active in community theater as an actor, choreographer, costumer, stage manager, and much more.
-In 2017, she began publishing her New Dawn novel series, and is here celebrating the release of her fifth book 'The Gray Market.'
+In 2017, she began publishing her New Dawn novel series, and is here celebrating the release of her newest book "The Confluence."

 Had things worked out differently, Bernie Mojzes might have been a song & dance man.
 Fortunately, he can't dance, so instead, he writes and edits.
 His fiction has appeared in "Betwixt Magazine," "Daily Science Fiction," and "Crossed Genres," among others.
 He co-edited and published "Unlikely Story" (formerly "The Journal of Unlikely Entomology"), which can be found at www.unlikely-story.com.
 For additional out-of-date information, go to www.kappamaki.com.

 Shannon O'Shea is a speculative fiction writer from Phoenixville, PA.
-She's an active member of the Phoenix Fiction Writers Workshop, and has presented at The Pennsylvania Writers Conference and the King's College Creative Writing Conference.
+She has presented at The Pennsylvania Writers Conference and the King's College Creative Writing Conference.
 Her work can also be found in The Flexible Persona.

 Eric Parmer has a degree in English Literature with a focus on all the weird stuff that English Literature really shouldn't cover.
 Russian Fairy Tales.
 Vampires.
 Slavic Sci-Fi.
-He runs the Phoenixville Fiction Writers workshop.
+You know.
+The classics.

 Dr. Prego is a naturopathic doctor from Long Island and a past recipient of the NYANP's Physician of the Year award.
 He is an adjunct professor of Biology at Molly College, NCC, and LIU.
 A longtime fan of science fiction, he enjoys discussing xenobiology, health in space, fusions of biology and technology, how natural ways of healing fit in a sci-fi/high-tech world, and many other topics both science and non-science related.
 He was the New York Delegate to the American Association of Naturopathic Physicians, after spending time as a board member of the New York Association of Naturopathic Physicians.
 Dr. Prego has given talks, written articles, and been a show guest, discussing naturopathic medicine, children's health, and other health-related topics.
 He spent over a decade as a volunteer EMT, and has interests in acting/shadowcasting, gaming, burner culture, and more.

 Dr. Rebecca Robare has a PhD in Cognitive Neuroscience and has worked as a college professor, camp counselor, science writer, library book-shelver, dishwasher, brain wave recorder, and cognitive simulation builder, and statistical analyst.
 She currently works as a research analyst and science writer for ECRI Institute.
 She is always willing to consider changing careers for a well-paid sinecure, however.

 How to make a Rock Robertson.
 Mix two Adventure genomes (predominantly endurance-selected North African with a splash of European), decant in Asia and inoculate through Global Travel, ensuring at least four continents of pathogenic exposure.
 Introduce a disdain for blind Authority, while inculcating curiosity, Equanimity, loyalty, physicality and a Relentless pursuit of practical knowledge.
 Surround with literally peerless family and friend love and affection, seasoned with hardship, triumph and gratitude.
 Currently consulting in IT and Rapid Prototyping for a multinational, like something out of a science fiction novel...
 Also a former President of PSFS, and a former Chair of Philcon.

 Roberta Rogow has been involved in Fandom since 1973 as a Filker, Costumer, Fanzine writer and editor, and Artist (specializing in needlework).
-She has written historical mysteries; her most recent book, Madness in Manatas, is a mystery set in an Alternate Universe, best described as "Last of the Mohicans meets Arabian Nights with a Spanish accent."
+She has written historical mysteries, and Alternate History, but her most recent book, Lorr and Disorder, is a noir-ish mystery, "V.I.
+Warshawski on the other side of the sky".
 Roberta is a retired Children's Librarian, now living in New Jersey.

-Mike Ryan is a Twitch streamer (https://twitch.tv/toanstation) and produces a bi-weekly video game talk show, Inside the Magic Circle.
+Mike Ryan is a Twitch streamer (https://twitch.tv/toanstation) using playing games a vehicle to talk about games.
 He has been a fan of science fiction ever since the age of six.
 His love of the genre has expanded to include tabletop games, video games and anime.

 Sarah's costuming journey runs in a straight line from reenactment to LARPing to the convention costuming circuit.
 She likes to work on a new skill or try a new material for every new con season, and recently leveled up to the Master division.